skycc86/npp_binhex_plugin/README.md

 Author : skycc86

-dll compiled with Visual Studio 2013
+dll compiled with Visual Studio 2013, using plugintemplate 3.1